oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

        ![Prepare spatial data](images/create-data-22b.png)

-3. Since SQL Worksheet does not display object types such as SDO\_GEOMETRY in query results, call the function inside the built-in function to convert the result to a GeoJSON string.
+3. Call the function inside the built-in function to convert the result to a GeoJSON string.

       ```
       <copy>